OAuth 2.0 Basics

 Preface

-This document is a tutorial to describe basic usage of Authlete APIs in order to implement OAuth 2.0 authorization server that supports authorization code grant flow.
+This tutorial describes the basic usage of Authlete APIs to implement an OAuth 2.0 authorization server that supports the authorization code grant flow.
+It also shows how Resource Servers can use Authlete APIs to quickly validate the access tokens, providing secure and authorized access to APIs.

 Components